Human Resource Specialist

 - Provide contact information to individuals for counseling resources as needed.

-- Interact and coordinate with all Command and General Staff (C&G) by informing them of inappropriate practices or activities and assist in resolving inappropriate acts or conditions by facilitating appropriate process.
+- Interact and coordinate with C&G by informing them of inappropriate practices or activities and assist staff in resolving inappropriate acts or conditions by facilitating the appropriate process.

 - Contact home units of individuals involved in inappropriate activities.
 Provide accurate and timely advice and assistance in response to requests for information or resolution of problems and issues.